DavidFiske/visible-minority-population-distribution-calgary/README.md

 - Navigate the Map:
      - Press and hold the left mouse button to effortlessly drag and reposition the map.
 - Automatic Menu Adjustment:
-     - The menu automatically collapses based on the window height, providing an optimal viewing experience for different screen sizes.
+     - The menu automatically collapses based on the window size, providing an optimal viewing experience for different screen sizes.

 ## Credits